-Despite having just won a victory late last year to end the freeze on Ohio’s clean energy standards, clean energy advocates now find themselves fighting the same battle over again.
-Last year, 34,018 people signed a petition, 10,541 wrote personal letters to the governor and during the lame duck session, right after the election, 1,702 people called their lawmakers in an 18-day blitz, all to get Ohio’s clean energy progress back on track.
+Despite having just won a victory in late 2016 to end the freeze on Ohio’s clean energy standards, clean energy advocates now find themselves fighting the same battle over again.
+In 2016, 34,018 people signed a petition, 10,541 wrote personal letters to the governor and during the lame duck session, right after the election, 1,702 people called their lawmakers in an 18-day blitz, all to get Ohio’s clean energy progress back on track.
 The governor listened and vetoed a bill to extend the freeze.
 Certain members of the Ohio House of Representatives somehow didn’t get the message.

 We must not let lawmakers beholden to energy and utility lobbyists derail our progress toward clean air, clean water and a healthy economy.
 Even though more than 70% of Ohioans, representing voters from both parties, are supportive of transitioning from coal to clean energy, some of our elected officials just aren’t listening.
 Please help us turn up the volume by signing and circulating this petition.